New Patients (479) 323-3011

 For some patients, a single treatment option will correct underlying issues while others may use a combination of therapies to fully restore their smile.

-• Botox: Botox can be injected deep into the jaw muscles for the temporary relief of painful symptoms associated with TMJ.
+We can inject Botox deep into the jaw muscles to relieve painful symptoms associated with TMJ temporarily.
 Dr. Adams will inject the Botox to help release any tension in the TMJ.
 This treatment is safe to use every six months.
 To learn more about the benefits of Botox injections for TMJ disorders, see Botox.

-• Restorative Dentistry: We often see how teeth grinding affects the TMJ and the teeth.
-Severe damage can occur resulting in restorative dental care.
-Dr. Adams offers several treatment to restore your oral health.
-Dental crowns, dental bonding, or porcelain veneers may be used to repair damage caused to the teeth or to properly align your teeth.
+We often see how teeth grinding affects the TMJ and teeth.
+Severe damage can occur, resulting in restorative dental care.
+Dr. Adams offers several treatments to restore your oral health.
+Dental crownsdental bonding, or porcelain veneers may be used to repair damage to the teeth or to properly align your teeth.
 To learn more about the restorative treatments we offer, see Restorative Dentistry.

 TMJ Treatment FAQs

-To learn more about TMJ disorders and TMJ treatments, read our frequently asked questions.
+Read our frequently asked questions to learn more about TMJ disorders and treatments.
 If you have further questions, please call our dental practice during normal business hours.

 Why does my jaw and face always hurt?

-Jaw and orofacial pain are commonly caused by a misalignment or misuse of the jaw joint.
+A misalignment or misuse of the jaw joint commonly causes jaw and orofacial pain.
 Temporomandibular disorders, called TMJ, can be caused by malocclusion of the bite, crooked teeth, or teeth grinding.

 How can I stop grinding my teeth?

-Many patients who grind their teeth do so in their sleep.
-For these patients, an oral sleep appliance can prevent the jaw from grinding together while they are sleeping.
+Many patients grind their teeth while sleeping.
+An oral sleep appliance can prevent the jaw from grinding together while they are sleeping.

-For other patients clenching or grinding of the jaw is related to stress.
-This habit may be subconscious and exacerbated during times of high stress.
+For other patients, jaw clenching or teeth grinding is related to stress.
+This habit may be subconscious but can worsen during times of high stress.
 Patients may benefit from changes in lifestyle, therapy, and regular exercise.

 What will happen if I do not seek treatment for my TMJ?